Ant13731/compilers/notes/examples/benchmarks.md

 ```

 Derivation:
-.# This one would require a reverse iteration (len(xs) ..
+This one would require a reverse iteration (len(xs) ..
 0) if we wanted to follow the above derivation.
-Alternatively, we could try reversing the indices
+Alternatively, we could try reversing the indices:
 ```
 all i . i in 0 .. len(xs) and (xs[i] == 1) ==> 0 not in xs[:i]
 ~>